 Being accepted into an enrichment opportunity requires the student to be able to manage the normal curriculum and, at times, be withdrawn from classes to attend before and after school sessions.

-The Enrichment Programme in Years K to 5 is overseen and directed by an Enrichment and Extension Co-ordinator in conjunction with Junior School Dean of Teaching and Learning.
+The Enrichment Programme in Years Pre-Primary to 5 is overseen and directed by an Enrichment and Extension Co-ordinator in conjunction with Junior School Dean of Teaching and Learning.
 Teachers across the Junior School deliver different aspects of the programme dependent on expertise and areas of interest.
 Co-curricular enrichment opportunities can take the form of ongoing or short term intensive activities.